Daniel Boone (1964 TV series): Music

 The show's main title featured three versions of the theme song written by Vera Matson and Lionel Newman (although the lyrics were written by Ken Darby, credited under the name of his wife Matson).
 The third "groovy version" was sung by The Imperials.

 Release

 Home media

 Liberation Entertainment (distributed by Goldhil Home Media) released all six seasons on DVD in Region 1 for the first time between 2006 and 2008.

 On September 23, 2014, 20th Century Fox Home Entertainment released Daniel Boone- The Complete Series: 50th Anniversary Collector's Edition on DVD in Region 1 via amazon.com's CreateSpace program.
 This is a manufacture-on-demand release, available exclusively through amazon.com.

 On January 8, 2016, it was announced that Shout!
 Factory had acquired the rights to the series in Region 1.
 They have subsequently released new collector's editions of the first five seasons on DVD.
-The sixth and final season will be re-released on December 19, 2017.
+The sixth and final season was re-released on December 19, 2017.

 Syndication

 As of August 2022, Daniel Boone airs on INSP.
-The series is also occasionally aired on over-the-air broadcast channels Heroes & Icons and Decades in weekend binge blocks.
+The series is also occasionally aired on over-the-air broadcast channel Heroes & Icons in weekend binge blocks, FETV, and joined the new over-the-air broadcast network WEST when it launched on September 29, 2025.